Tree Preservation Orders and Trees in Conservation Areas

 - Anyone wishing to fell a tree or carry out works to a tree in a conservation area must give the council six weeks written notice.

-- The council then checks if the tree is covered by a TPO, or whether to make a TPO to protect the tree from future works.
+- We then check if the tree is covered by a TPO, or whether to make a TPO to protect the tree from future works.

 - It is an offence to start works without the council’s consent.
 This could result in a penalty as stated above.